Tornado-techie/real-time-communication-with-socket-io-Tornado-techie/README.md

 ---

 **Repository Notes:**
-- This repository is a fork from the classroom repo for Railway deployment
+- This repository is a fork from the classroom repo
 - Original classroom repo: `PLP-MERN-Stack-Development/real-time-communication-with-socket-io-Tornado-techie`
 - Personal fork: `Tornado-techie/real-time-communication-with-socket-io-Tornado-techie`
 - Frontend deployed from personal fork to GitHub Pages
-- Backend deployed from personal fork to Railway
+- Backend deployed from personal fork to Render

 ---